vmware-tanzu/tanzu-dev-portal/content/tv/talk/31/index.md

 ---
-aliases:
-- '0031'
-date: '2020-11-03 11:35:37'
+type: "tv-episode"
+title: "Tanzu Talk: Getting good at messing up, negotiating SRE error budgets, and small talk topics"
-description: 'Tanzu Talk: Getting good at messing up, negotiating SRE error budgets, and small talk topics'
+description: "Tanzu Talk: Getting good at messing up, negotiating SRE error budgets, and small talk topics"
-draft: 'False'
-episode: '31'
+episode: "31"
-lastmod: '2020-11-04'
+aliases: ["0031"]
+publishdate: "2020-04-01T00:00:00-07:00"
+date: "2020-11-03 11:35:37"
 minutes: 120
-publishdate: '2020-04-01T00:00:00-07:00'
-title: 'Tanzu Talk: Getting good at messing up, negotiating SRE error budgets, and small talk topics'
-type: tv-episode
-youtube: oSuRORtOfBs
+youtube: "oSuRORtOfBs"
+draft: "False"
 ---

 As with life, much of DIGITAL TRANSFORMATION is getting good at messing things up on a regular basis.
 There's also a footnote on negotiating error budgets in SRE think and some small pointers on small talk.